 Continuation of Research Methods, this class provides an overview of experimental designs and inferential statistics with an emphasis on selecting the appropriate statistical analysis for each experimental design.
 The student will demonstrate understanding of experimental methods by conducting the independent research project designed in Research Methods and presenting the results in a public forum.
 Prerequisite: PSYC 4703.
-Course rotation: Spring of alternating years.
+Course rotation: Alternate spring.
 General Education: Mastery - Communication; Mastery - Inquiry & Analysis; Mastery - Engaged Local & Global Citizenship; Mastery - Application & Integration of Knowledge.

-Reading READ
+Reading